Drug information provided by: Merative, Micromedex®

 Severe opioid withdrawal symptoms may happen suddenly after receiving this medicine.
 These include body aches, a fever, sweating, runny nose, sneezing, goose bumps, yawning, weakness, shivering or trembling, nervousness, restlessness or irritability, diarrhea, nausea or vomiting, stomach cramps, fast heartbeat, and increased blood pressure.

-Some types of opioid medications (eg, buprenorphine) may require larger or repeat doses of naloxone to reverse the opioid effects.
+Some types of opioid medications (eg, buprenorphine, pentazocine) may require larger or repeat doses of naloxone to reverse the opioid effects.